A central limit theorem for the stochastic cable equation: Preliminaries

-Let us now introduce some preliminary results of Malliavin--Stein's method~\cite{nourdin_peccati}.
-Stein's method is a probabilistic technique to allow one to get some bounds for the distance between two probability measures.
-Combining Stein's method and the Malliavin calculus, we can obtain useful estimate to prove quantitative central limit theorems. \begin{proposition} Let $F = \delta(v)$ for some $v \in \dom(\delta)$ which is the $L^2(\Omega)$-domain of the adjoint of the Malliavin derivative operator.
+We now recall some key results from the Malliavin--Stein method.
+This method merges the Malliavin calculus with Stein's method to provide quantitative bounds on the distance between probability measures, proving particularly effective for central limit theorems~\cite{nourdin_peccati}. \begin{proposition} Let $F = \delta(v)$ for some $v \in \dom(\delta)$, where $\dom(\delta)$ is the $L^2(\Omega)$-domain of the adjoint of the Malliavin derivative operator.
 Suppose that $F \in \mathbb{D}^{1,2}$ and $E[F^2] = 1$.
-Then we have
+Then, the following inequality holds: